Essay F. Grimm 1987 Foldable Structures

 Patent F. Grimm 1987 Foldable Structures

-The Entangled Universe, Chapter 1 'Let there be light': https://lnkd.in/e4jqX-W5
+The Entangled Universe, Episode 1: 'Let There Be Light': https://lnkd.in/e4jqX-W5

 res-institute.com